 Which are the essential bike parts?

-First bike component: the frame
+First bike component: The frame

 The first and most important component to discuss is the frame.
 This is the centerpiece of the bike, to which all the other bike components attach.
 It’s vital that every bike has a frame, and different types of bikes have different styles of frames.